Translate

 Lisa Fathers OBE

-Lisa has been with the Trust for 11 years, holding key executive roles including Director of the Teaching School (Co-Principal at AGGS), Director of Development & Partnerships, Director of Education, and, for the past two years, Deputy CEO.
+Lisa has been with the Trust for 11 years, holding key executive roles including Director of the Teaching School (Co-Principal at AGGS), Director of Development & Partnerships, Director of Education, and, two years as Deputy CEO and a period as Interim CEO.
 Lisa was also the architect behind the Trust’s Professional Development Institute (PDI), which has strengthened teaching and leadership both within and beyond the Trust through accredited training, coaching, and collaborative programmes.
 This work has improved educational outcomes, shared best practice widely, and extended the Trust’s influence in the wider education community.

 Lisa has recently been elected to the Teaching School Hub Council, working closely with fellow CEOs, system leaders and Department for Education colleagues.
 She is also a member of the Greater Manchester Mayoral Reform Board and the Greater Manchester Learning Partnership Executive Group.